SalOrak/salorak.es/content/projects/_index.md

 - [salorak-configuration-files](https://github.com/salorak/salorak-config-files.git): A previous version of my dotfiles where I created bash scripts to configure and install any dependencies of each configuration files.
 It also contains some useful scripts such as a VPN selector to choose between [HackTheBox](https://hackthebox.com) and [TryHackMe](https://tryhackme.com) openvpn files.
 Feel free to check it out!
 - [cursed-matrix](https://github.com/salorak/cursed-matrix.git): A simple matrix effect written in C using the ncurses library, thus the name.
 It is not finished but it works relatively well on Linux machines.
 - [whaler.nvim](https://github.com/salorak/whaler.nvim.git): A Neovim telescope extension plugin to move between projects blazingly fast, using the same concepts of the [tmux-sesionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) from [ThePrimeagen](https://github.com/theprimeagen).
 Check it out!
+- [whaler.el](https://github.com/salorak/whaler.el.git): A port of [whaler.nvim](https://github.com/salorak/whaler.nvim.git) to the Emacs ecosystem.
+It is a minimalistic and highly customizable project manager.
+It is available on [MELPA](https://melpa.org/).
 - [qmk\_firmware](https://github.com/salorak/qmk_firmware.git): A QMK fork to store my own QMK configuration and layout.